manadream/electronics-blog/_posts/electronics/2025-11-21-notch-and-comb-filter-comparison-for-composite-video-decoding-and-retro-gaming.md

 ![SMW](/assets/img/Extron%2002.png)
 ![Duck Tales](/assets/img/Extron%2001.png)

-The dot crawl on this one is better than the Tributaries and the Kramer, though the rainbow artifacts are about the same (which you can see the most on the left side of the white text in the SMW screens).
+The dot crawl on this one is better than the Tributaries and the Kramer, though the rainbow artifacts are about the same (which you can see on the left side of the white text in the SMW screens and in the Sonic image).

 ### Entech CSVC-1